 Thomas has now earned a 78.1 pass block grade on the season, which ranks 15th among all offensive tackles.
 While it was only one play, the 22-year-old tackle was given a 90.4 receiving grade for his impressive touchdown catch.
 Thomas also caught a two-point conversion against the Dallas Cowboys during his rookie season last year.

-View the best photos from the career of Giants third-year left tackle Andrew Thomas.
+View the best photos from the career of Giants All-Pro left tackle Andrew Thomas.

 Jason Garrett relieved of duties as offensive coordinator